-After Elliot, I snuggled back with husband, spent more time in the office but by 1990, three years after Elliot, on turning forty, I rebelled against being a middle-aged woman.
+After Elliot, I snuggled back with hubby spent more time in the office but by 1990, three years after Elliot, on turning forty, I rebelled against being a middle-aged woman.

 The children in college no longer needed my cinnamon rolls.
 I was their past tense mother, the mom who raised them.
 Now we were all "adults", my position, the one who takes care of holidays and pays household bills.

 At the office, I could be replaced by a bookkeeper.
 My business card title, "Office Manager" was a misnomer for social secretary.
 I didn't have a real job and finding one outside of the office made no sense for what the business generated.
 I was simply an appendage, not necessary for anything.
 While trying to accompany my husband on business trips with his frequent flyer miles, I often was left home, alone.

 He had his mistress, the business.
 Who was I, simply the provider of domestic tranquility?
 Financially well off, I became a Nordstrom's and Sak's Fifth Avenue attired ornament who spent half a day once a week at a salon, maintained shoulder-length hair, bathed in a bubble bath, used exotic lotions to keep a supple skin and layered it with expensive French lingerie.
 I drove an SL500 cream-colored hardtop Mercedes with a vanity license plate, in short, a stereotype rich, bitch, ornament, a title that didn’t annoy me.

 It kept me from seeing myself as past tense but wasn’t enough to avoid a mid-life crisis; I needed something dramatic, a statement greater than wearing an orange dress.